Updated July 20, 2020.

 This is a pretty green park next to the Botanic Gardens, and it’s a beautiful place to walk around, sit and relax, and even fish!
 We saw several people sitting on the benches near the water, bird watching, and having picnics!

 This beautiful park is just outside of town, and while it’s near the main road, somehow it’s mighty peaceful!
 There is a playground, plenty of walking paths, and even a small lake for those of us who love the water!
 And as mentioned above, it’s home to the Big Boy Steam Engine!

 Are you or your family in the military?
 Save even more and ask for your military discount!
 Almost every restaurant and museum that’s not free offers a discount to the military, usually a dollar off admission or 10% off your purchase!

 Which ones would you choose?
 The best part is, you can choose them all!
-And don’t forget to check out my list of the Top 10 Things to Do in Cheyenne, too!
+And don’t forget to check out What to Eat in Cheyenne, too!
 Start planning your trip to Wyoming with my United States Page today!

 Love this post?
 Pin it for later!